Risk Dashboard July 2022 (Q1-2022 Solvency II Data)

 Note: The structural break as of Q1 2020 related to the Brexit withdrawal agreement and represented with a dashed line indicates a break in the number of undertakings of the time series and rebalance of the country weights.
 Additionally, adjusted time series for EU27 before Q1 2020 are also disclosed to reflect potential variations driven by the structural break in the sample.

-- Digitalisation and cyber risks increased to high level.
+Digitalisation and cyber risks are at high level.
 The materiality of these risks for insurance as assessed by supervisors increased given the resurge of cyber security issues and concerns of a hybrid geopolitical conflict.
-Cyber negative sentiment indicates an increased concern in the first quarter of 2022.
-The frequency of cyber incidents impacting all sectors of activity, as measured by publically available data, increased significantly since the same quarter of last year.

-- Reference date for company data is Q4-2021 for quarterly indicators and 2020-YE for annual indicators.
-The cut-off date for most market indicators is end March 2022.
+- Reference date for company data is Q1-2022 for quarterly indicators and 2021-YE for annual indicators.
+The cut-off date for most market indicators is end June 2022.

 - Risk Levels are based on a 4-level scale from Low (green) to Very high (red).
 Risk trend reports the quarter on quarter variation of the risk based on a 5-level scale from Substantial Decrease to Large Increase.